sebarubiop/Currency-Converter/README.md

 # Currency Converter

 ## Description
-This web application consume an API from [Fixer.io](http://fixer.io) to retrieve conversion data and display the result to the user in a modern interface (Usin Blur Admin Angular template).
+This web application consume an API from [Fixer.io](http://fixer.io) to retrieve conversion data and display the result to the user in a modern interface (Using Blur Admin Angular template).

 ## Install tools
 If you don’t havee any of these tools installed already, you will need to:

 - Download and install **git**
 - Download and install **nodejs** https://nodejs.org
-*Note:* It seems like there are some problems with some libraries used in this template and old node versions.
-That’s why we suggest you to have one of the latest.

 ## Clone repository and install dependencies
 You will need to clone source code of BlurAdmin GitHub repository.
 To do this open console and execute following lines: